-- 2. Annual Evaluation of Student and School Performance - a.
+- A. Evaluation of Student and School Performance - 1.
+Annual Evaluation of Student and School Performance - a.
 The School will develop and implement a School Improvement Plan (SIP) each year of the Contract in accordance with and as outlined in the Sponsor's School Improvement Plan Guidelines. - b.
-The School agrees to the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually agreed upon in the School Improvement Plan submitted to the Sponsor annually. - c.
-In addition to evaluating the School's success in achieving the objectives stated in either Appendix 2 or the School Improvement Plan, the School will be held accountable for meeting the State's student performance requirements as delineated in State Board of Education Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability. - d.
-The Sponsor has the authority and responsibility to monitor and review the School's progress toward the goals established in the Charter.
+The School agrees to the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually

+- agreed upon in the School Improvement Plan submitted to the Sponsor annually. - c.
+In addition to evaluating the School's success in achieving the objectives stated in either the application or the School Improvement Plan, the School will be held accountable for meeting the State's student performance requirements as delineated in State Board of Education Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability.